The Open Group Standards Process

 In general these are only used for Product and Services Certification.

-Where a desirable Indicator of Compliance for a Certification Program is a test suite (for Product Certification) or examination (for People Certification), The Open Group Certification Manager will establish an appropriate project for its development, subject to a satisfactory business case.
+Where a desirable Indicator of Compliance for a Certification Program is a test suite (for Product Certification), examination (for People Certification), or assessment (for Credentials), The Open Group Certification Manager will establish an appropriate project for its development, subject to a satisfactory business case.

 The development of an Indicator of Compliance is the responsibility of The Open Group Certification Manager.
 It is recommended that acceptance criteria for general availability of a test suite or an examination and its acceptance as an Indicator of Compliance for certification be developed prior to start of development.